shresth2708/brain-battle/README.md

 ---

 **Ready to test your knowledge?
-Start playing Trivia Master today! 🧠✨**
+Start playing Brain Battletoday! 🧠✨**